mvolkmann/blog/src/htmx.md

 Both differ from htmx in that they focus on client-side interactions rather that processing HTTP requests.

-Like HTMLx, Alpine and \_hyperscript are client-side JavaScript libraries.
+Like htmx, Alpine and \_hyperscript are client-side JavaScript libraries that do not require a build process.
 These are much lighter than libraries and frameworks like React.

 ## JSON